 Mountain Bike Atlantic

-Established by stakeholders from Canada’s Atlantic Provinces in 2019, Mountain Bike Atlantic was formed in partnership with local non-profit, Friends of Fundy, to promote our region as a global destination for mountain biking.
+Established by stakeholders from Canada’s Atlantic Provinces in 2019, Mountain Bike Atlantic was formed to promote our region as a global destination for mountain biking.
 In the past few decades, Prince Edward Island, New Brunswick, Nova Scotia, and Newfoundland have seen significant growth in both the number of trails and the number of riders participating in our sport.
 Now, we want to share our trails with the world!

 Supported by an Advisory Committee, Mountain Bike Atlantic is engaging local stakeholders including cycling clubs and associations, trail builders, bike shops, tour operators, and municipal, regional and provincial governments.
 With the help of this committee, we are developing relationships that are promoting the growth of our scene here in the East.